LightDark

 The Lessons Every Small Business Should Take From This

 • Navigation hierarchy is the foundation of everything.
-SEO, UX, content strategy, conversion rates — all of them depend on getting the structure right first.
-A beautiful site with broken navigation still fails.
+SEO, UX, content strategy, conversion rates — all depend on getting the structure right first.

 • Think like your customer, not like your business.
-Organize your navigation around how customers think about their problem — not around how your business is internally organized.
-These are often very different things.
+Organize your navigation around how customers think about their problem.

 Kitchen Remodel